Insights, Products

 From an end user’s perspective, SMS verification looks like the following:

-1. Receive a code: After entering a username and password, users will get a quick text message that contains a numeric, time-sensitive, one-time code.
+1. Receive a code: After entering their username and password, users will get a numeric, time-sensitive, one-time SMS code.

 1. Enter the code: Users open the message and enter the code in a website, app, or other digital platform.
 This step confirms they’re the rightful account owner.